Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{PG~0804+761}

-The source revealed a narrow Fe~K$_{\alpha}$ emission line at $\sim 6.4$\keV{} with a broad emission feature in the 5$-$7\keV{} band, a Compton hump above 15\keV{}, and a soft X-ray excess below 2\keV{}, as shown in Fig.~A1.
-To fit the narrow Fe~K$_{\alpha}$ line emission and Compton hump, we employ the distant reflection model {\tt xillverCp}.
-We fit the broad iron emission feature with the relativistic disk reflection model {\tt relxillCp}.
-Therefore, the hard X-ray (3$-$78\keV{}) spectral data of the source are best described by the model, {\tt TBabs*(relxillCp$+$xillverCp$+$nthcomp)}, with $\chi^{2}/\rm{dof}=159.3/192$.
-We extrapolated the same model down to 0.3\keV{} and successfully fit broadband (0.3$-$78\keV{}) spectral data, which provided a perfect fit with $\chi^{2}/\rm{dof} = 267.4/278$.
-No features are seen in the residual spectra.
-Self-consistently, the relativistic reflection model ({\tt relxillCp}) can explain the soft X-ray excess emission in the source.
-However, we still investigate the warm coronal origin of soft X-ray excess and add the warm Comptonization model {\tt compTT}.
-As found by our Bayesian analysis, the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 295.6-298.5 =-3.0<0$, confirming the high-density disk reflection origin of soft X-ray excess.
-The broadband best-fit model expression incorporating the LOS Galactic absorption ({\tt TBabs}) is
+The source revealed a soft X-ray excess below $\sim$2\keV{}, a narrow Fe~K$_{\alpha}$ emission line core at $\sim$6.4\keV{} along with a broad Fe~K emission feature of width $\sim$0.3\keV{} in the 6$-$7\keV{} band, and a possible Compton hump above 10\keV{}, as shown in Fig.~A1.
+However, the significance levels of the Compton hump as modeled by distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) are only 81.53\% and 78.1\%, with $\Delta {\rm DIC}=-1.8$, and $-4.0 <0$, respectively.
+Since the Compton hump is not statistically significant, we fit the Fe~K$_{\alpha}$ emission core using a narrow ($\sigma=10$\ev{}) Gaussian emission ({\tt zGauss\_N}) line.
+The relativistic disk reflection ({\tt relxillCp}) model fits the broad Fe~K emission line with a confidence level of 97.72\% and $\Delta {\rm DIC} =5.1>2$.
+Thus, the hard X-ray (3$-$78\keV{}) spectra of the source are best represented by the model {\tt TBabs*(relxillCp$+$zGauss\_N$+$nthComp)} with $\chi^{2}/\rm{dof}=159.5/191$.
+We then extrapolated the best-fit hard X-ray model down to 0.3\keV{} to fit the broadband (0.3$-$78\keV{}) spectra, which resulted in $\chi^{2}/\rm{dof}=301.6/277$.
+However, we noticed excess residuals in the hard X-ray band, suggesting that the {\tt relxillCp} model cannot self-consistently explain both the soft and hard X-ray excess in the source.
+Therefore, we include the warm Comptonization model {\tt compTT} for the soft X-ray excess, and the model {\tt TBabs*(compTT+relxillCp+zGauss\_N+nthComp)} provides the best fit to the broadband spectra with $\chi^{2}/\rm{dof}=252.2/272$ and ${\rm DIC}_{\rm with~WC}=310.1$, where both {\tt compTT} and {\tt relxillCp} contribute to the observed soft X-ray excess.
+The MLR test shows that the warm Comptonization component is significant at the $>$99.99\% level, which is further supported by our Bayesian analysis, where the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}=348.5-310.1=38.4 >10$.
+The broadband best-fit model expression incorporating the LOS Galactic absorption ({\tt TBabs}) is \begin{linenomath}